deepset-ai/haystack/docs/_src/usage/usage/retriever.rst

 ~~~~~~~~~~~

 `Dense Passage Retrieval <https://arxiv.org/abs/2004.04906>`_ is a highly performant retrieval method that calculates relevance using dense representations.
+Key features:

+* One BERT base model to encode documents
-Two separate transformer models are used to encode documents and queries
+* One Bert base model to encode queries
-and the dot product simalrity of their resultant embeddings is the metric by which they are ranked.
-The original implementation use two BERT base uncased models but DPR models could in theory be built for other model architectures and languages.
+* Ranking of documents done by dot product similarity between query and document embeddings

 ..
    _comment: !!
 Diagram !!